eclipse-glsp/glsp-examples/README.md

     This config can be used when both the Theia Backend and the GLSP Server process should be debugged.
     It will launch the Theia Backend node process in Debug mode but will not start an embedded GLSP server process.
-    It expects that the GLSP Server process is already running and has been started externally (e.g. through another VSCode launch config or in the Eclipse IDE).
+    It expects that the GLSP Server process is already running and has been started externally (e.g. through another VS Code launch config or in the Eclipse IDE).
 -   `Launch <example-name> Theia Frontend`<br>
     This config can be used to launch the example Theia Frontend process in Debug Mode and directly debug the sources in VS Code.
     Breakpoints in the frontend source files of the `glsp-client` packages will be picked up.
 A browser window pointing to [localhost:3000](http://localhost:3000) will be opened automatically.